Saving money is tough. Our daily expenses, mortgage repayments and spending habits all seem to keep us from putting something away in our nest-egg.

 Alternatively, research your current situation and see if there is another lender out there that can offer you all the right features for a cheaper interest rate.
 Keep in mind that loyalty benefits the banks, not you.
 Never forget that you have the power to change and if you aren't getting the best deal out there, say something.

 5. Talk to your Mortgage Choice financial planner

-Visit our local Mortgage Choice Financial Planner, Judie Mullard, and she can assess your unique situation and give you the most personalised advice on what you can do to save some extra money.
+Visit your local Mortgage Choice Financial Planner and they can assess your unique situation and give you the most personalised advice on what you can do to save some extra money.